Help with Writing a Resume

 Focus on the needs of the company.
-This means, you may have to change your abilities dependent on where you are applying.
-Most often they will tell you what skills they want you to have in their job listing.
+This means you may have to change your abilities dependent on where you are applying.
+Most often, they will tell you what skills they want you to have in their job listing.
 For instance, a real-life ad stated,

-Our client is looking for candidates that will be responsible for checking documentations against electronic files to ensure accuracy of documents.
-Electronic files can be scanned documents, spreadsheets and other data reserves such as blueprints, schematics, designs, etc. The training and support from more experienced Engineers will be provided to the selected candidates.
+Our client is looking for candidates that will be responsible for checking documentations against electronic files to ensure the accuracy of documents.
+Electronic files can be scanned documents, spreadsheets, and other data reserves such as blueprints, schematics, designs, etc. The training and support from more experienced Engineers will be provided to the selected candidates.

-Once Your Resume is Complete
+Once Your Resume Is Complete